Can I include a campaign code or custom parameter in my Analytics reports?

-When you've configured your tracking code to include an additional parameter and sent it out to your subscribers, the data will populate inside your individual-level report, in the "custom_type" field. (screenshots below.)
+When you've configured your tracking code to include an additional parameter and send it out to your subscribers, the data will populate inside your individual-level report, in the "custom_type" field. (screenshots below.)

 How can this parameter benefit me?

-With "global" analytics coverage across all of your sends, and the data automatically brought back to you, you can easily generate insightful client reports, track campaign effectiveness over time, and much more.
+With "global" analytics coverage across all of your sends, and the data collected with unique identifiers, you can easily generate insightful client reports, track campaign effectiveness over time, and much more with the analytics data you export for your tracking code.
 (More resources at the bottom of this post.)

 How do I set up my tracking code to supply this information?

 When you create a new tracking code, start by choosing your ESP.
 This will add a default email merge tag as the unique user ID (UUID).
 If you want to make sure you're not storing personally identifiable subscriber information, select "Other" as your ESP and enter an alternative merge tag as your UUID.

 In Step 2, you will be able to add as many custom parameters (i.e. merge tags like campaign ID, tags, etc.) as you would like.
 You will need to separate each custom data tag out with a plus sign (+) after each tag, for example: *|CAMPAIGN_UID|*+custom-data1+custom-data-2+custom-data-3

 Here's an example of how your tracking code might look with custom parameters added: